Best credit cards for emergencies

 Before you apply for a card, take a look at the card’s APR (or interest rate).
 Then use a credit card payoff calculator to get an idea of how long it will take to pay off potential debt and how much interest you’ll pay.
 Compare that to what you would pay if you took out a personal loan.
 Also look to see what additional fees come with the card, like late fees or balance transfer fees.
 Watch out for penalty APRs — some issuers will increase your APR if you make a late payment, and it could last 12 months or longer.

-How to make the most of an emergency credit card
+How to maximize an emergency credit card

 Here are some tips that will help you manage your emergency credit card effectively and protect your credit score.